spaniard1978/filesmonster-kodi-addon/readme.md

   <b>HOW TO GET A PREMIUM ACCOUNT:</b>

-You can purchase/renew you premium filesmonster.com account following this link: https://filesmonster.com/premium/?d=%40wnfqp2
+You can get/renew your premium filesmonster.com account following this link: https://filesmonster.com/premium/?d=%40wnfqp2

 <br>